Itinerary and timetable

 Proofs of payment for expired subscriptions or tickets can only be delivered in BOOTIKs or through our online contact form (only for nominative MOBIB card, not possible for MOBIB Basic cards).

-Can I take De Lijn, TEC and the SNCB/NMBS trains with my ticket or subscription?
+Can I take De Lijn, TEC and the SNCB/NMBS trains with my ticket or season pass?

 Why do only a few fares, or even none, appear when I validate my card, while I reloaded it?